Port Adelaide Football Club (AFL Women's)

 Port Adelaide Football Club (AFL Women's) is a professional Australian rules football team based in Alberton, South Australia.
 The team plays in the AFL Women's (AFLW) competition.
 The team is part of the Port Adelaide Football Club.

-In May 2021, the club was granted a license by the AFL to compete in the league from the start of the 2022/23 season.
-The team will play its home games out of Alberton Oval, in Alberton, South Australia.
+In May 2021, the club was granted a license by the AFL to compete in the league from the start of 2022 season 7.
+The team play their home games at Alberton Oval, in Alberton, South Australia.